hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 them self with a perplexing set of challenges that needs to be accounted for in any state selection process of a proper state and backup management solution.
-Compounding these complexities is the fact any resilient state management system SHOULD also provide some means to verify the integrity of these long-lived backups to ensure they will be valid when they are required, and to ensure the operators know how to execute the necessary recovery procedure(s).
+Compounding these complexities is the fact any resilient state management system should also provide some means to verify the integrity of these long-lived backups to ensure they will be valid when they are required, and to ensure the operators know how to execute the necessary recovery procedure(s).

-Similarly, many of the prescribed state management options require a high degree of operator involvement which means one SHOULD consider the costs associated with training the operator element to ensure processes and procedures are adhered to and failures caught early and corrected before a catastrophic loss of security can occur (e.g., accidentally instantiating multiple instances of a stateful hash-based signature key/state).
+Similarly, many of the prescribed state management options require a high degree of operator involvement which means one should consider the costs associated with training the operator element to ensure processes and procedures are adhered to and failures caught early and corrected before a catastrophic loss of security can occur (e.g., accidentally instantiating multiple instances of a stateful hash-based signature key/state).
 Note that training is not a fixed one-time cost either as long lifetimes will necessitate succession planning amongst the operator element, and training of each successive generation of participants.
-Mechanisms also SHOULD be put in place to mitigate the ever-present insider threat via mechanisms such as M-of-N controls, ensuring least-privileges amongst participants, and enforcing a segregation of duties to ensure multiple parties are required to collude to undermine a solution's security.
-Note that the segregation of duties MUST persist across successive generations to ensure participants do not acquire multiple roles over time, thereby undermining the intended segregation.
+Mechanisms also should be put in place to mitigate the ever-present insider threat via mechanisms such as M-of-N controls, ensuring least-privileges amongst participants, and enforcing a segregation of duties to ensure multiple parties are required to collude to undermine a solution's security.
+Note that the segregation of duties must persist across successive generations to ensure participants do not acquire multiple roles over time, thereby undermining the intended segregation.

-In addition to the state management, implementers MAY consider to implement mechanisms to prevent abrupt signature exhaustion.
-Implementations MAY consider providing a configurable warning threshold, M, which is triggered when M signatures remain.
-When the number of available signatures reaches this threshold, the system should return a signatures nearing exhaustion warning.
+In addition to the state management, implementers may consider implementing mechanisms to prevent abrupt signature exhaustion.
+Implementations may consider providing a configurable warning threshold, M, which is triggered when M signatures remain.
+When the number of available signatures reaches this threshold, the system should return a 'signatures nearing exhaustion' warning.
-This warning condition SHOULD require explicit acknowledgment from the user through a mechanism that cannot be trivially skipped.
+This warning condition should require explicit acknowledgment from the user through a mechanism that cannot be trivially skipped.

 Another important consideration in deploying stateful hash-based signatures is